PauloRlopez/ML-NLP-Recommender-systems/DecisionTrees/README.md

-# Classification of a fruit (is it an apple or an orange)
+# Classification of a fruit: is it an apple or an orange?
 ---

 > There are two fruits to choose from: